dahas/H.exe/README.md

 ## Setup

 The easiest way to setup and use Hexe is with the [installer](http://www.martinwolf.info/products/hexe/hexe.zip).
-Alternatively you can download the resources from here and run "h.exe".
+Alternatively you can download the resources from here and run "H.exe".

 ## Notes